nghiant2710/docs/beaglebone-alpine/README-short.txt

-The bare bones Alpine Linux OS image for Beaglebone.
+The bare bones Alpine Linux OS image for Beaglebone Black.